-Looking for a sweet treat for your next birthday party to really wow the kids?
+Looking for the best party cookies for your next birthday party to really wow the kids?
 Amanda Nichols of Baby Hints & Tips tracks down some of the cutest cookie designs to try out…

 I love an iced biscuit as much as the next girl so this was a mouth-watering article to write!
 Let’s dive right in and share my favourites, starting with how to make them!

 Most of the cookies in this story are simple sugar cookies.
 If you have your own recipe, feel free to create your own, or if you need a good step by step guide, we took the liberty of tracking down a tasty sugar cookie recipe for you here.

 These little gems are simple but effective, not to mention totally cute!
 First, create your sugar cookie mix.
 Using a rectangular cookie cutter, cut your cookies into Lego bricks.
 Once baked, use food colouring to turn your icing into your desired cookie colours.
 Then stick matching Smarties on top in rows of three.
 You can stick to the basic colours or mix some colours together to make other bright Lego bricks!

 Use a large round glass to create nice even circular cookies.
 Insert a plastic stick into the cookie creating a hole and remove it for baking.
 Save the plastic sticks for the last step.
 Once the cookies are baked and cooled, roll out some fondant and use a smaller glass to cut your lollipop circles.
 Using a ganache, spread it onto the cookie and place your fondant circle on top.
 To decorate your lollipop, use a wet cloth to make your fondant moist and stick decorative elements onto the icing.
 To finish, place the plastic stick back into the hole you made in your cookie, wrap it in clear cellophane and finish it off with a ribbon bow.